Making A Large Mirror Frame Using Reclaimed Wood

 We used reclaimed wood from our 1880's barn to make a beautiful mirror frame for our home. #TexasHomesteader

-Now what to do with this old barn wood?
+Now what to do with all of this old barn wood I love?
 I wanted each and every plank to be used again somehow.
-RancherMan made patio side tables, bookends, birdhouses and even a custom-made headboard for our guestroom.
-And we sold some of the wood for other interesting craft projects.

 But my favorite use of this precious wood was my mirror.
 Here’s what we did: